sanger-tol/genomeassembly/docs/output.md

 ## FastK Databases

-If no pre-computed [FastK](https://github.com/thegenemyers/FASTK) databases are provided, the pipeline will generate them.
+If no pre-computed [FastK](https://github.com/thegenemyers/FASTK) databases for long read data typesare provided, the pipeline will generate them.
 These databases are organized by sample ID, platform, and kmer size.
-FastK databases will be generated for the input long reads.

-If no coverage value is provided for the long reads, then [GenomeScope 2.0](https://github.com/tbenavi1/genomescope2.0) is run to estimate the coverage of the genome prior to assembly.

 <details markdown="1">
 <summary>Output files</summary>